ThibauldBraet/Whos-your-data/README.md

 * How have crime rates been evolving through the past years.
 In addition to examining overall crime rates and trends based solely on the numbers, we will also examine the frequency of specific types of crimes.
 The crime data given provides information on the severity of the crime, categorizing them as either felonies, violations, or misdemeanors (in decreasing order of severity).
 We will investigate which regions of the city are most prone to violent crime (as well as petty crime, and so on), and look at how those regions have shifted and evolved over time.

-* How are school results distributed over NYC and do we see a correaltion when looking at the same map with crime rates NIKITA: INSERT WHAT KIND OF SCHOOL RESULTS
+* How are school graduation and dropout rates distributed over NYC and how do they correlate to crime rates in those same areas - especially over the course of several years?

-* How are housing prices distributed over NYC and is it indeed the case that cheaper neighbourhoods have a higher crime rate
+* How are housing prices distributed over NYC and is it indeed the case that cheaper neighbourhoods have a higher crime rate?

 # Dataset